Pelham D. Glassford: Death and burial

 Glassford died in Laguna Beach on August 9, 1959.
 He was buried at Fort Rosecrans National Cemetery in San Diego.

 Family

-In 1908, Glassford married Cora Carleton (1887–1958), the daughter of US Army General Guy Carleton (1857–1946).
+In 1908, Glassford married Cora Carleton, the daughter of Major General Guy Carleton.
 They were the parents of four children: Guy Carleton (1908–1974), Cora Elizabeth (Mrs. Lee Parke) (1910–1986), Pelham Davis (1911–1992), and Dorothy Seymour (Mrs. William Graham) (1913–1977).

 The Glassfords divorced in 1932.
 In 1934, Pelham Glassford married Lucille Painter (1906–1957).

-Glassford’s brother William A. Glassford, was a graduate of the United States Naval Academy who attained the rank of vice admiral before retiring in 1946.
+Glassford's brother William A. Glassford, was a graduate of the United States Naval Academy who attained the rank of vice admiral before retiring in 1946.

 Biography

 Cora Carleton Glassford prepared a biography of her husband, One Life is Not Enough, the manuscript for which is part of the Cora Carleton Glassford Papers.
 Cora Carleton Glassford's papers are included in the collections of the Daughters of the Republic of Texas Library.